I-GUIDE/data-catalog-archive/schema/core.md

 }
 ```

-A geographic vector may look like this (from [SOSO](https://github.com/ESIPFed/science-on-schema.org/blob/master/guides/Dataset.md#spatial-coverage)):
+A geographic vector is expressed using [Schema:line](https://schema.org/line), and it may look like this (from [SOSO](https://github.com/ESIPFed/science-on-schema.org/blob/master/guides/Dataset.md#spatial-coverage)):

 ``` json
 {